tarwn/lessthandot-hugo/blogs/content/posts/2009-12-07-comms-for-kbay.md

 End Namespace
 ```
 <p style="text-indent: 30pt;">
   The BaseRequest class is abstract, it must be inherited.
 But even cooler, it is a generic class.
-We can define it&#8217;s type dynamically.
+We can define it's type dynamically.
 It implements iRequest, which just guarantees it some basic members:
 </p>

 ```VB.Net